The mother sat still with snow-white

 Oh son that I nursed long years ago, remember my love today.’

-He dropped at her knee as in olden days for
+He dropped at her knee as in olden days for pardon

-pardon and love to see.
+and love to see.

-Her grey head bowed with loving care and the tears ran down
+Her grey head bowed with loving care and the tears ran down his cheeks.

 And ever since her part he took in his strong arms did rest